CODAIT/graph_def_editor/README.md

 Current status:

 * All of the original project's regression tests pass.
+We have added 20 additional regression tests to cover new functionality.
+* We have added new features to support graph rewrites, including structural pattern matching and fixed-point graph modification.
+* We have implemented several new graph rewrites.
 * The simple example script from the original project runs.
+We have also added new examples of new functionality; see the `examples` directory.

 ## Contents of root directory:

 * `LICENSE`: This project is released under an Apache v2 license
 * `env`: Not in git repo; create by running `scripts/env.sh`.
 Anaconda virtualenv for running tests and notebooks in this project.
 * `examples`: Example scripts.
-To run these scripts from the root directory use, the command
+To run these scripts from the root directory of this project, first run `scripts/env.sh` to create an Anaconda environment, then use the command
   ```
   PYTHONPATH=$PWD env/bin/python examples/script_name.py
   ```